 Hopefully this will help you avoid an unnecessary trip to the vets over the Christmas period and let you enjoy all your free time with your furry and non furry loved one.

-From all at Gilmoor Vets, have a merry Christmas and a happy New Year.
+From all the staff at Gilmoor Vets, have a merry Christmas and a happy New Year.